-He shrugged.
 We didn’t invite Bernice, didn’t expect to see her, but I wasn’t accounting for her strength of personality, her need to be at the center of any drama.
 Lord knows, she loves to be needed.
 I was still confused how she found out about Dad in the first place, but didn’t have the energy to ask.

 She ran toward Ben with a weepy look and open arms, and I left.

 I ignored Dad’s prone figure on the couch and headed outdoors.

 The air was warm, dense, and replete with the sounds of insects chattering.
 I plopped onto the porch swing and gave myself a push.
 I had always loved our front porch, it had been my favored escape for as long as I could remember.
 When things were tense between my parents or when everyone had been in the house for hours glancing through each other rather than at them, I’d abscond being a Hamilton and look for better things outside our walls.